mihir-n25/mihir-n25/README.md

 ## About Me

 Hey there!
-I'm Mihir, a dedicated developer on a journey of continuous learning , here to crafting web applications that can elevate y(our) online presence.
+I'm Mihir, a developer, who only codes to the beat of his favorite rap vocals.
+Here to crafting web applications that can elevate y(our) online presence.

 ## My Interests